erlage/rad/README.md

   );
 }
 ```
 This might not look like a big improvement at first but think again, we've actually created a brand new HTML widget that has its own identity and semantics.
 Unlike other frameworks where you've to extend a component and override bunch of methods to get things done, in Rad you can simply extend widgets to create new widgets.
 You can extend already extended widgets as well.
-If you feel like missing something in Rad's HTML widgets, you can even create your own version of HTML widgets simply by extending Rad's HTML widgets.
-Not only that, you can even create your entire UI as a separate package, and completely decouple UIs from logic.
+If you feel like missing something in Rad's HTML widgets, guess what? you can create your own version of HTML widgets simply by extending Rad's HTML widgets.
+You can even create your entire UI as a separate package and completely decouple UIs from logic.
 There are no limits to it, we better move on to next section ;)

 ## FAQ